 Tammy married George Whan Lee in September 2004.
 George is a U.S. born Korean American who graduated from the United States Military Academy at West Point, where he went on to become a Ranger qualified US Army captain, model, mechanical engineer and now Director for a pharmaceutical distribution company.
 The couple met on a print shoot, where they were prophetically cast as husband and wife.

-Tammy currently lives in Dallas with her husband and three children – Gabriella, Austen, and their newborn son, Tennyson – where she continues to live life Against The Grain.
+Tammy currently lives in Dallas with her husband and three children – Gabriella, Austen, and their baby son, Tennyson – where she continues to live life Against The Grain.